Hizb ut-Tahrir Britain: Organization and membership

-Abdul Wahid was the leader of HT Britain, chairman of its executive committee as of mid-2015.
+Abdul Wahid (a pseudonym) was the leader of HT Britain, chairman of its executive committee as of mid-2015.

 In the global HT organization, HT Britain does not constitute not a "Vilaya" or province, but is "a branch that is entrusted with its own administrative affairs", according to its former UK head Jalaluddin Patel.
 An executive committee is charged with executing the administrative affairs for HTB.
-As of 2004, the executive committee had nine member who were elected every two years.
+As of 2004, the executive committee had nine members who were elected every two years.

 An HT Britain Media Pack describes HT membership as "men and women, young and old, from different walks of life and from different ethnic backgrounds", many having "senior roles in IT, economics, medicine, teaching, engineering".